TheWidlarzGroup/react-native-video/README.md

 * **"stretch"** - Scale width and height independently, This may change the aspect ratio of the src.

 Platforms: Android ExoPlayer, Android MediaPlayer, iOS, Windows UWP

+#### requestOrientationInFullscreen
+Determines whether the activity should request landscape orientation or not when the fullscreen property is set to true.
+* **false (default)** - Don't change the activity orientation automatically
+* **true** - Change the activity orientation automatically when the fullscreen is set to true

+Platforms: Android

 #### selectedAudioTrack
 Configure which audio track, if any, is played.